Black Mirror Review

 Black Mirror

-By Kevin Mitchell Posted on December 4, 2017
+By Kevin Mitchell | Posted: December 4, 2017

 Environmental interaction and solving puzzles serve as the cornerstone of the experience.
 After arriving home for the first time to your remaining family members and servants, you spend your first night exploring the dark mansion by candlelight.
-Being raised in India, you yearn to learn more about your new role as head of the Gordon family, and what drove your father into madness.
-Of course your grandmother, the lady of the house, still lives there and doesn’t appear to be keen on the presence of an outsider (even if you are family).
-While it will take you a little over five hours to complete the main story, there are missable achievements based on your decisions, and pieces of photos that can be collected and put back together.
+Being raised in India, you yearn to learn more about your new role as head of the Gordon family and what drove your father into madness.
+Of course, your grandmother, the lady of the house, still lives there and doesn't appear to be keen on the presence of an outsider (even if you are family).
+While it will take you a little over five hours to complete the main story, there are missable achievements based on your decisions and pieces of photos that can be collected and put back together.

 There are plenty of small details in each of the rooms, such as passages written by both Edgar Allan Poe and H.P.
-Lovecraft can be found in the multifloored library.
+Lovecraft that can be found in the multifloor library.
 Your view is confined to the fixed camera placements, but you have a tiny amount of freedom to shift the perspective.
 It does wonders for puzzles but can cause confusion when moving around the mansion.
 The puzzles are mostly enjoyable, letting you manipulate a uniquely designed key to open various doors and locked compartments.
 Another puzzle sees you studying designs on different sides of a desk in order to unlock a newly discovered area.
-These environmental puzzles were a delight to solve, as they force you to observe nearby locations for clues, however, dealing with the apparitions throughout the narrative can be frustrating.
-During these sequences, you must follow the ghosts’ movements and click on the glowing location at the proper moment.
-Get too close or miss your chance and the visions of the past become malevolent, leading to a game over screen, something I wasn’t expecting.
+These environmental puzzles were a delight to solve, as they force you to observe nearby locations for clues; however, dealing with the apparitions throughout the narrative can be frustrating.
+During these sequences, you must follow the ghosts' movements and click on the glowing location at the proper moment.
+Get too close or miss your chance and the visions of the past become malevolent, leading to a game over screen—something I wasn't expecting.

 Simply Put

 Black Mirror attempts to bring a horror-themed point-and-click adventure game to a new audience but is hampered by glaring technical setbacks.
 On more than one occasion, David had become stuck, only to seemingly slowly rotate himself in place with no way to free yourself.
-During one of the game’s pivotal cutscenes, the game crashed with an alarmingly loud buzzing noise before crashing back to the Xbox home screen.
-Exploring the eerie mansion and the accompanying ground should be more enjoyable, but the frequent loading screens ruin the experience.
+During one of the game's pivotal cutscenes, the game crashed with an alarmingly loud buzzing noise before crashing back to the Xbox home screen.
+Exploring the eerie mansion and the accompanying grounds should be more enjoyable, but the frequent loading screens ruin the experience.
 If you can overlook these issues, I found the characters and the narrative quite compelling, but at the same time, there is no reason to play through the game multiple times.

 Note: Black Mirror was reviewed on Xbox One.
 A digital copy of the game was provided by the publisher/developer.